NRottmann/academic-kickstart/content/tutorials/RaspberryPi/index.md

 This is a tutorial on how to set up your Raspberry Pi for controlling a mobile robot.
 Therefore, we will use the Robot Operating System (ROS) together with different connection possibilities (e.g. WLAN, Mobile Net, ...).

 A complete Image with existing ROS installation and WLAN access point can be found [here](https://drive.google.com/file/d/14kYuFTbEE-RQ3aikde9BUBpjqiKg_Hy9/view?usp=sharing).
-It has everything installed and configured until including the [WLAN Configuration](#WLAN) section.
+It has everything installed and configured until including the [Enable SPI and UART Connection](#UART) section.